neuroethology/BKinD/README.md

 Please refer to our paper for details and consider citing it if you find the code useful:
 ```
+@article{bkind2021,
+  title={Self-Supervised Keypoint Discovery in Behavioral Videos},
+  author={Sun, Jennifer J and Ryou, Serim and Goldshmid, Roni and Weissbourd, Brandon and Dabiri, John and Anderson, David J and Kennedy, Ann and Yue, Yisong and Perona, Pietro},
+  journal={arXiv preprint arXiv:2112.05121},
+  year={2021}
+}
 ```

 [1] Sun et al., The Multi-Agent Behavior Dataset: Mouse Dyadic Social Interactions.
 NeurIPS 2021.